Fire Marshal Records Request

 You may submit your request in person, by fax, email, or mail to the address below.
 Please be as specific as possible in your request to include the type of document.
 When requesting fire reports, please include the incident address, date, and approximate time.
 Thank you.

-Prince William County Department of Fire & Rescue
+William County Department of Fire & Rescue

 Office of the Fire Marshal